CentralNic Dispute Resolution Policy

 i.
 Remedies.
 The remedies available to a Complainant pursuant to any proceeding before an Administrative Panel shall be limited to requiring the cancellation of your Domain Name or the transfer of your Domain Name registration to the Complainant.

 j.
 Notification and Publication.
-The Center shall notify us of any decision made by an Administrative Panel with respect to a Domain Name you have registered with us.
-All decisions under this Policy will be published by the Center in full over the Internet, except when an Administrative Panel determines in an exceptional case to redact portions of its decision.
+The Forum shall notify us of any decision made by an Administrative Panel with respect to a Domain Name you have registered with us.
+All decisions under this Policy will be published by the Forum in full over the Internet, except when an Administrative Panel determines in an exceptional case to redact portions of its decision.

 (i) during a CentralNic Mediation and for five (5) calendar days following its termination if the Mediation resulted in a settlement, or for twenty-five (25) calendar days following the termination of the Mediation, if the Mediation did not result in a settlement; or